-- c.
-Lowering of a grade to zero, for an assignment or test; the Honor Board may stipulate that if a student chooses to withdraw from a course after receiving a grade sanction for an Honor Code violation, the student's record will reflect a grade of "WF" for the course in which the sanction was assessed.
-This is the sanction that will be applied if the Respondent waives their right to a hearing in accordance with Article V. Section 5. - d.
-A grade of "F" or "WF" in a course. - e.
-Suspension from the University for a period of time. - f.
-Expulsion from the University. - g.
-Admission to or a degree awarded by any School within Tulane University may be revoked for violation of the Code. - h.
+- a.
+Probation, signifying that a student is not in good standing for a specified length of time and a student cannot graduate while on probation. - b.
+Lowering of a grade to zero, for an assignment or test; the Honor Board may stipulate that if a student chooses to withdraw from a course after receiving a grade sanction for an Honor Code violation, the student's record will reflect a grade of "WF" for the course in which the sanction was assessed. - c.
+A grade of "WF" in a course; - d.
+Suspension from the University for a period of time; - e.
+Expulsion from the University. - f.
+Admission to or a degree awarded by any School within Tulane University may be revoked for violation of the Code. - g.
 More than one of the sanctions listed above may be imposed for any single violation.

-Students should be aware that infractions of the Unified Code of Graduate Student Academic Conduct that go to an Honor Board Hearing Panel usually warrant a grade of "F" or "WF" for the course and Honor Board probation of two semesters for a first offense.
-Students should also be aware that they may not be allowed to continue in their program after receiving the "F" or "WF" if that puts them in violation of their program's minimum standards for grades or overall GPA.
+Students should be aware that infractions of the Unified Code of Graduate Student Academic Conduct usually warrant a grade of a "WF" for the course and Honor Board probation of two semesters for a first offense.
+Students should also be aware that he/she may not be allowed to continue in the graduate program after receiving the "WF," since Quality of Work

+Requirements for graduate students stipulate that one B- grade is cause for probation, and one grade below that is cause for dismissal.
 A conviction for a second offense warrants, and typically results in, expulsion from the University.
 In addition, the University reserves the right to withhold institutional support from a student's application for study at another institution if violations of the Code are noted in the student's academic record.

 8. The Dean's Designee shall review all pertinent materials.
-If the Dean's Designee disagrees with the recommended sanction, they must provide the Hearing Panel with the reasons for disagreement.
-The Dean's Designee, having reviewed all pertinent information, shall notify in writing the student, the faculty, and the Chair of the Hearing Panel of their decision generally within five (5) working days after receipt of the hearing panel's report.
+If the Dean's Designee disagrees with the recommended sanction, he or she must provide the Hearing Panel with the reasons for disagreement.
+The Dean's Designee, having reviewed all pertinent information, shall notify in writing the student, the faculty, and the Chair of the Hearing Panel of his or her decision within three working days after receipt of the hearing panel's report.